anuradhases/property_trends/README.md

 Tableau dashboard:

-## Key Insights
+## Key Insights:

+--***Top 5 most expensive cities: Readville, Boston, Roxbury Crossing, Allston, Brookline*** <br>
+--***Top 5 cheapest cities: Dedham, Chesnut Hill, Hyde Park, Mattapan, Newton***

+--Boston has 24 zip codes

 ## Interesting Facts
-- Which city has the most expensive property (highest building value)? <br>
+--Boston has the most expensive building a 2.14 billion.
-- Which city has the largest property (highest gross_area)? <br>
+-- East Boston has the largest property at 6.9 million sq ft.
-- Which city has the oldest property (yr_built)? <br>
+-- Jamaica Plain has the oldest building, built in 1700.

---154948 observations
 -- No nulls for PID
 --no columns with more than 60% missing data
 --since don't have enough information about data collection cannot fill in missing values

 --avg ignores null values

--- Top 5 most expensive: Readville, Boston, Roxbury Crossing, Allston, Brookline -- Top 5 cheapest: Dedham, Chesnut Hill, Hyde Park, Mattapan, Newton

---37 zip codes
--- 19 cities
---Boston has 24 zip codes

---Boston has the most expensive building a 2.14 billion.
--- East Boston has the largest property at 6.9 million sq ft.
--- Jamaica Plain has the oldest building in 1700